kghose/euler/README.md

 Notes on the problems
 ---------------------
-- p34 Interesting that there are only two such numbers ever: 145 and 40585
+- p34: Interesting that there are only two such numbers ever: 145 and 40585
+- p37: Only 11 trunactable primes ever?
+I wonder what that tells us about math?